 When the food arrived we each had our own cake stand filled with mouth-watering goodies.
 I have to admit David’s looked as good as mine despite it lacking lactose and gluten and apparently tasted great too.

-High tea has become quite the fashionable thing to do now in Sydney so most high-end hotels offer it, as well as some more intimate cafes and then there is the traditional tea room in the QVB (Queen Victoria Building), so it shouldn’t be hard to find a place right for you.
+High tea has become quite the fashionable thing to do now in Sydney so most high-end hotels offer it.
+Some of the more intimate cafes also offer it so it shouldn’t be hard to find a place right for you.

 As we walked up to the unobtrusive facade of the Sanderson hotel we felt a little disappointed until we stepped inside and saw the modern, funky designed decor.
 We were then directed to the afternoon tea area where we were transported to a magical land of fairy tales and the unexpected.